 It’s always best to start with the basics, and things don’t get much more basic than your business’s name, address and phone number (NAP).
 Consistency is the key here, both on your website and wherever your business is mentioned on the web.
 If your NAP details differ from place to place, you’ll not only confuse potential customers, but search engines as well.

 First, make sure your NAP is consistent across your website.
 It’s amazing how many businesses get things mixed up when it comes to this.
 It might be that you’ve changed telephone number or location and haven’t fully updated all your information, or that a web designer made a mistake when putting your site together.
 Whatever the reason, take the time to check through the site and make any changes that are needed.
-Remember, ever something as small as a missing apostrophe could confuse a search engine.
+Remember, even something as small as a missing apostrophe could confuse a search engine.

 If you’ve ever searched for a local business on Google, you’ll have seen results like the below.
 There’s a huge advantage to appearing either in the local box on the right of the page, or the local pack results that appear mixed in with the standard results.
 If you want to stand a chance of showing up in this manner, then you need register for Google My Business.